 If ai agents eventually handle both sides of the hiring process, what remains of the human connection during recruitment?

-AI concept to learn: AI agents
+AI concept to learn: AI in HR

 [The Billion Hopes Research Team shares the latest AI updates for learning and awareness.
 Various sources are used.
 All copyrights acknowledged.
 This is not a professional, financial, personal or medical advice.
 Please consult domain experts before making decisions.
 Feedback welcome!]